Rsantct/pe.audio.sys/pe.audio.sys/share/eq/README.md

 You can find sample files:

 - `share/eq.sample.R20_audiotools/` from the `audiotools` project.
-- `share/eq.sample.R20_ext/` from the FIRtro and predic projects.
+- `share/eq.sample.R20_ext/` from the FIRtro and predic projects by the pioneer @rripio.

 You can make your own EQ curves by running the tools provided here: